solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

 1. In the query tab, replace the contents of the *query editor* with the following SQL query:

     ```sql
-    SELECT * FROM investors WHERE investors.company = "jetsonairways"
+    SELECT * FROM foods WHERE foods.foodGroup = "Junk Food"
     ```

     > This query won't retrieve any items since the transaction was rolled back.